No list of the finest loosehead props of all-time would ever be complete without Tom Smith.

 LEADING FROM THE FRONT

-Not only was Smith selected for the 2001 Tour to Australia, he played all three Tests of the series to become the only Scot to play the six consecutive Tests of 1997 and 2001.
+Not only was Smith selected for the 2001 Tour to Australia, he played all three Tests in the series to become the only Scot to play the six consecutive Tests of 1997 and 2001.

 Having joined Northampton Saints from Brive, Smith went on to captain his country in the 2001 Autumn Internationals after leading Scotland to victory against Tonga on his debut as skipper.